Which Roofing Material Works Best for You and Your Home

 Clay and Concrete

 If you want a traditional look, clay and concrete tiles provide the aesthetic.
 As the names imply, they’re made of clay or concrete, contributing to strength and durability.
 Clay tiles come in many hues, whereas concrete is limited to light gray or tan colors.
+Both options offer distinct advantages for homeowners looking into roof repair in Tampa or in any other location.
 In addition, these materials can be installed on steeper roofs than other options because they weigh less.

 These tiles are difficult to install for the average do-it-yourselfer, so it’s best to have professionals like those at Mighty Dog Roofing – Southwest Houston handle it.